NewYorkCityCouncil/city-council-ny-new-york/README.md

 Introduction
 ---

-This project provides the City Council Data, Headshots & City Photo for New York, NY ( JSON, XML, CSV, SQL & YML formats ).
+This project provides the City Council Data, Headshots & City Photo for New York, NY ( GeoJSON, JSON, XML, CSV, SQL & YML formats ).
 See [Provided Data](#provided-data) below for full list of data in this project.

 Completed Tasks